mihalskiy/node-react-saga-auth/README.md

-# This repo houses code for search the crud auth token  (using Sequelize and PostgreSQL)"
+# This repo houses code for auth by token and crud on react redux-saga (using Sequelize and PostgreSQL)"

 If you dont have install  node-js, please go this link [https://nodejs.org](https://nodejs.org)